Ahmedaltu/Test-Automation/Jenkins&Gogs/README.md

 the directory and execute:
 docker-compose up
 Now your containers are up and running and you can perform the initial configuration of Jenkins and Gogs.

-Following chapters explain how to setup the services.
-When you want to stop your containers just execute: docker-compose down
+To stop your containers just execute:
+docker-compose down
-You can start the contained in detached mode by executing: docker-compose up --detached
+You can start the contained in detached mode by executing:
+docker-compose up --detached